 After seeking assistance on how to start this transition, a temporary schedule between parents is important.
 It’s not easy (we could never agree).
 Parenting resources should be able to assist you, because every family is different (i.e. Sally plays soccer and Tommy goes to preschool).
 I used free sample schedules online, that a court would use.

-Me and my kid’s father had such hard and rocky beginnings.
+Me and Aaron had such hard and rocky beginning.
 We NEEDED a third party to help counsel.
 Like us, people start the parenting discussion with, “you’re trying to take the kid(s) away from me, I know it!”

 We worked through this…for the most part.
 We still have our moments.